Last Updated on February, 2023 by Edison

 Quick Tips to Manage Anxiety

-— The most important advice I can give you is to consult with an experienced psychologist.
-He/she will help you better understand yourself and also motivate you to act.
+— The most important advice I can give you is to consult an experienced psychologist.
+They will help you better understand yourself and motivate you to act.

 — Decide you will give your best to overcome anxiety no matter how many challenges you face.

-Say to yourself, “It’s time to stop living like this,”.
+Say, “It’s time to stop living like this.”

 — Fear is the goblin that protects the treasure.
 You need to use fear as a compass.
-Does a certain situation make you feel anxious?
+Does a particular situation make you feel anxious?
 Then face it.

-Show your amygdala there is nothing to be afraid.
+Show your amygdala there is nothing to be afraid of.

 — Your goal is not to do what you want but what you need.